 There is also much forest to explore on days off.

-Public transport is not great for day trips, but much exploring can be done by bike.
+Public transport is not great for day trips, but much exploring can be done by bike or foot.

 The nearest village is Vastseliina, library, supermarket, postoffice etc. This can be reached 10km by dirt roads or 15km by walking trail by the river.
 30km away is the bigger town Võru and Tartu is 100km north.